anmoljamespilley/Anmol_BED_Lab6/README.md

 **The project follows a standard structure.<br>
 **Proper error handling is implemented.<br>
 **The indentations are correct.<br>
-**industry level new/advanced methods are used for better approach, yet keeping the project structure simple.<br>
+**industry standard new/advanced methods are used for better approach, yet keeping the project structure simple.<br>
 **security config as required per ADMIN and USER roles.<br>